|

 - SIS/SIL Safety Instrumented Systems for the process industry sector - Part 1: Framework, definitions, system, hardware and application programming requirements

-- ISO 14000 defines the environmental risk
+- ISO 14000 defines the environmental risk mitigation required for all operating facilities.

 - US Coast Guard Standards are used to assess and mitigate Offshore Platform Hazards (link to follow later).